 Keeping supporting documentation will also help facilitate any internal I-9 audits you conduct.

-When keeping documents, store them with I-9 itself, separate from personnel files.
+When keeping documents, store them with the I-9 itself, separate from personnel files.
 If you use E-Verify, you should also attach the Work Authorization document.

 After the retention period has expired you can purge these documents, but make sure to always get a second opinion, so you’re never put in the position of having to explain to ICE why you accidentally purged the documents they are asking for.

 As I-9 documents are kept on-site, rather than sent to the government, federal agents can only conduct an inspection in-person or by requiring that you send them evidence through certified mail.
-This means you’ll always be informed of any inspection, and you’ll have at least 3 days to produce documents.
+This means you’ll always be informed of any inspection, and you’ll have at least three days to produce documents.
 In California and Oregon, employers are required to post notices for employees if an inspection is imminent.

 Internal audits are the best way to determine your liability and uncover errors.
 This way, you won’t need to worry about an ICE Notice of Inspection.
 How often you should complete an audit depends mostly on your company size.
 If you operate in an industry with high staff turnover, like restaurants or manufacturing, you’ll likely require more regular audits than most.